chromium/chromium/docs/security/safe_browsing/safe_browsing_navigation.md

 *   **Navigation phase**: From the time the network request is sent to the time the a navigation is committed.
 Note that at this point, nothing is rendered on the page.
-    *   "Hash-based" check and "real-time" check can both be performed in this phase, depending on the user consent.
-"Real-time" check is only performed if the user has agreed to share URLs with Google.
+    *   Any of the three Safe Browsing checks above may be performed in this phase, depending on user consent.
+The URL-based real-time check is only performed if the user has agreed to share URLs with Google.
+The hash-based real-time check is used in most other scenarios, but in incognito mode or other cases when the real-time checks are unavailable, the hash-based database check will be performed instead.
 *   **Loading phase**: Consists of reading the response body from the server, parsing it, rendering the document so it is visible to the user, executing any script, and loading any subresources (images, scripts, CSS files)